Lake Lanao: Biodiversity

 The lake is (or was) home to 17 endemic species of cyprinid fish in the genus Barbodes (most were formerly in Puntius), as well as the near-endemic B. tumba.
+These fish are suggested to be a species complex descending from the widespread common barb, B. binotatus.
+This would represent an explosive evolution rate of the fish, presumably migrating in from the Sundaland and speciating throughout 10,000 to 20,000 years as the Philippines became isolated.

-It also supports a large number of waterfowl.
-An investigations in 1992 only managed to locate three of the endemic/near-endemic fish species, and only two (the endemic B. lindog and the near-endemic B. tumba) were located in 2008.
+However, an investigation in 1992 only managed to locate three of the endemic/near-endemic fish species, and only two (the endemic B. lindog and the near-endemic B. tumba) were located in 2008.
 In 2020, 15 of the endemics were regarded as extinct, while B. lindog and B. sirang were regarded as possibly extinct.
-It is believed that overfishing, pollution and competition from introduced species caused the extinctions.
-The freshwater crab Sundathelphusa wolterecki (Parathelphusidae) is endemic to the lake region.
-In October 2006, a study from the Mindanao State University discovered massive algae contamination in Lake Lanao.
-Initially, poor sewage and agricultural waste management were seen as the culprit to the contamination.
-However, the Department of Agriculture and the Bureau of Fisheries and Aquatic Resources stated that soil erosion from indiscriminate logging and extensive land use and farming are the problems that caused the algae contamination.
+It is believed that overfishing, pollution, and competition from introduced species caused the extinctions.
+The lake also supports a large waterfowl population, and the freshwater crab Sundathelphusa wolterecki (Parathelphusidae) is endemic to the lake region.

 The 18 endemic/near-endemic cyprinid species of Lake Lanao (B. binotatus also occurs, but it is a widespread species):